jainam03/Snake-Game/README.md

 # Credits goes to BroCode channel of YouTube, I learned it from there.
 So, thank you Bro

 # Also if ur running this code in VSCode then run the code through debugger only otherwise you'll only be able to see Game Over message in the GUI window.
-I am working to solve this problem.
+I am working to solve this problem. (& i guess so is the case in NetBeans too!)